5 Healthy Foods to Keep Seniors Energized

 3. Pumpkin Seeds

 Around the holiday season, pumpkins are common in many households.
-Pumpkin products like pie or bread may drain your energy due to oversaturation of sugar.
+Pumpkin products like pie or bread may drain your energy due to the oversaturation of sugar.
 Simple carbohydrates (sugars) will provide an initial energy spike, however, this is usually followed by a crash of fatigue.

 Pumpkin seeds, on the other hand, are a balanced source of energy-boosting nutrients.
 Some of these include potassium, magnesium, and healthy fatty acids.